 - Guide 1: How to Remove System Support Alert from Windows.

-- Guide 2: Get rid of System Support Alert from Mac OS X.
+- Guide 2: Get rid of System Support Alert on Mac OS X.

-- Guide 3: Remove System Support Alert from Google Chrome.
+- Guide 3: Remove System Support Alert in Google Chrome.

 - Guide 4: Erase System Support Alert from Mozilla Firefox.

 - Guide 5: Uninstall System Support Alert from Microsoft Edge.

 - Guide 6: Remove System Support Alert from Safari.